Rahmanism/tslearn/README.md

 # tslearn
 I'm trying to learn TypeScript!
+Just for fun!